regisdebruyne/regisdebruyne.github.io/_posts/2019-12-19-DNA-barcoding-beetles.md

   - title: "Publication"
     text: "publication type"
   - title: "Research project"
     text: "Project name"
   - title: "Role in the project"
     text: "Experimental assistant"
   - title: "Contribution to the paper"
-      text: "Took part to the design and development.
-Participated to the experimental training of the main operator."
+    text: "Took part to the design and development; Participated to the experimental training of the main operator"
 ---

 ## Abstract